 Southeast, Bijlmer, Bims: the most colorful neighborhood of Amsterdam.
 Many Amsterdammers of Surinamese and Caribbean descent, Ghanaians and more than 130 other nationalities live here.
 In the 60's this was a new residential area with gigantic apartment blocks and a lot of green, a concept that didn't work out very well.
-Today it is the most vibrant district.
 Monument Bijlmer Air Crash around the 'tree that saw it all' by Herman and Akelei Hertzberger, commemorates the cargo Boeing 747 that crashed onto the Groeneveen and Kruitberg apartment buildings, on October 4, 1992, causing 43 deaths.
-Walk south and then west to the Nelson Mandela Park.
+Walk south on Nellesteinpad and right via Kraaiennestpad (Kormelinkweg, Kortvoort, Kolfschotenstraat) to the Nelson Mandela Park.